compulim/message-port-rpc/README.md

 addEventListener('message', ({ ports }) => {
   const power = messagePortRPC<Fn>(ports[0], (x + y) => x + y);

-  await power(3, 4); // 81
+  await power(3, 4); // 3 ** 4 = 81
 });
 ```

 ### Do I need to sequence the calls myself?

 No, you don't need to wait for the call to return before making another call.
-Internally, all calls are isolated by their own pair of `MessagePort`.
+Internally, all calls are isolated by their own pair of `MessagePort` and processed asynchronously.

 ### Can I send `Error` object?